saikripa00/Wildfire-Analysis/README.md

 | `perimeter_start`  | The coordinates (latitude, longitude) of the starting point of the wildfire's perimeter. | `array of floats` |

 ## Csv Files
-I am documenting the final csvs that were used in the plotting and analysis.
-All other files are considered intermediary so that while data processing, data is not lost.
-This is to handle the scenario of losing connections, network issues and memory issues  while the code runs.
+These are the final csvs that were generated and used for plotting and analysis.

-`aqi_1964_2024.csv` contains the AQI csv data for the year 1064 to 2024.
+[`aqi_1964_2024.csv`](Csv-files\aqi_1964_2024.csv) contains the AQI csv data for the year 1064 to 2024.
 This dataset contains annual air quality index (AQI) values measured over several years.
 The AQI indicates the level of air pollution and its potential impact on health.
 Each row in the dataset represents the AQI value for a specific year.

 ### Schema Description